 In this section we report additional results on the Textured Dynamic Block World dataset described above.
 The focus of this work is on the introduction of the flow equivariant framework for modeling partially observable dynamics, rather than the strength of the visual encoder / decoder.
-However the fact that FloWM can retain its performance improvements over the baselines in this settings suggests it can serve as a step forward for a general framework capable of encoding visually realistic scenes as well.
+However the fact that FloWM can retain its performance improvements over the baselines in this setting suggests it can serve as a step forward for a general framework capable of encoding visually realistic scenes as well.

 The results are available in Table \ref{tab:textured_blockworld_results}.
-Example rollouts are visible on the project website \href{https://flowequivariantworldmodels.github.io}{here}.
+Example rollouts are best viewed on the anonymous project website \href{https://flowequivariantworldmodels.github.io/}{here}.
 Frames of the rollouts are visible in Figure \ref{fig:textured_blockworld_rollout}.
-The metric numbers are not easily comparable to the other dataset split due to the different dataset statistics, but the relative distance is still clearly noticeable.
-We evaluate with 70 context frames to match the training regime of DFoT-SSM; more details are available in Appendix \ref{apd:dfot-ssm_expt_details},
+The metric numbers are not easily comparable to the other dataset split due to the different dataset statistics, but the relative distance is still clearly significant.
+We evaluate with 70 context frames to match the training regime of DFoT-SSM; more details are available in Appendix \ref{apd:dfot-ssm_expt_details}.